-- demonstrate his/her ability to generate internal audit working papers; - demonstrate an ability to utilise data gathering tools, including interviewing, questionnaires and checklists; - demonstrate his/her ability to utilise statistical sampling methods, including ACL; - · describe process mapping, including flowcharting; - · communicate findings to management, including report writing; - demonstrate the ability to interpret findings and perform follow-up review procedures.
+- demonstrate his/her ability to generate internal audit working papers; - demonstrate an ability to utilise data gathering tools, including interviewing, questionnaires and checklists: - demonstrate his/her ability to utilise statistical sampling methods, including ACL; - describe process mapping, including flowcharting; - communicate findings to management, including report writing; - demonstrate the ability to interpret findings and perform follow-up review procedures.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.